• Skip to primary navigation

 3. Release both buttons, when you see the screen going black.

-4. You will find your Android Phone performing a simulated battery disconnect, after which you will find your device restarting with the manufacturers Logo.
+4. You will find your Android phone performing a simulated battery disconnect, after which you should find your device restarting with the manufacturers Logo.

 Note: The information on a SIM card can be easily damaged by scratching or bending.
 Hence, you need to be careful while handling, inserting, or removing the SIM card.